maysam110/SCHOOL-MANAGEMENT-SYSTEM-SEMESTER-PROJECT/README.md

 ---> important note: just extract the res zip where all files are.
 This is only designed for the system with resolution of 1920x1080.

-Absolutely!
-Here's a detailed breakdown and analysis of your School Management System (SMS) project, written in C++ with the `windows.h` library and dynamic `if-else` statements.
-I’ll go step-by-step through the major components and functionality to ensure a comprehensive understanding.

 ---

 ### **Project Overview**